 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

-	Jackie Robinson was the first African American to play in the majors.
-He was playing in the Negro League for the Kansas City Monarchs when the Brooklyn Dodgers general manager found him and decided to sign him on August 28, 1945.
-He played in the minors for two years before making his first appearance in the majors and making it possible for other African Americans to participate in baseball today.
-He was one of the best second basemen and a decent hitter and found himself playing in six World Series before he retired in 1956 with a lifetime batting average of.311.
+Jackie Robinson was not the first African American to play in the majors, but he was the first acknowledged person of color to play in the modern era.
+Robinson was a young and rising star for the Kansas City Monarchs of the Negro Leagues when Brooklyn Dodgers general manager selected him as the first black player on his roster.
+Robinson played in the minors before making his first appearance for the Brooklyn Dodgers and his success opened the way for other African Americans.
+Robinson led his team to multiple World Series before retiring with a lifetime batting average of.311.

 SourcesThe New York City Department of Parks & Recreation.
 (2015, 4 1).
 Jackie Robinson Park.
 Retrieved from NTC Parks: http://www.nycgovparks.org/parks/jackie-robinson-park_manhattan

 This entry has been viewed 796 times within the past year